vufind-org/learning-vufind-book/source/controlers.rst

 To continue the example of accessing the URL of http://localhost/vufind/Example/Page, the default route defined above would extract a ‘controller’ value of ‘Example’ and an ‘action’ value of ‘Page’.
 These route values have special meanings when used in the laminas-mvc framework that VuFind is built on: they control which PHP code gets executed.

-First, the controller value is used to look up a controller class in the controller plugin manager (see chapter 17 for more on plugin manages).
+First, the controller value is used to look up a controller class in the controller plugin manager (see chapter 17 for more on plugin managers).
 By convention, VuFind’s controllers are set up with short names as aliases to make routing configuration more readable – thus, if VuFind had a VuFind\Controller\ExampleController, it would also have an alias configuration allowing ‘Example’ to be used as a shorthand for retrieving the controller from the plugin manager.

 If no matching controller can be found, VuFind will throw a 404 not found error… but if a controller exists, the action parameter from the route will be used to call a matching method on the controller.
 Controller actions must be named as an action name, followed by the word Action – so in the current example, VuFind would attempt to call the pageAction() method on the ExampleController.